spack/spack/lib/spack/docs/packaging_guide.rst

 Adding custom files
 """""""""""""""""""

-In some cases it can be useful to have files that can be used to build or check the results of tests.
-Examples include:
+It can sometimes be useful to package custom files for building and or checking the results of tests.
+Examples of the types of files that can be handy are:

 - test source files
 - test input files